MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/upcoming-breaking-changes.md

 ### `az keyvault certificate issuer create`

-- `organizationDetails.zip` is no longer returned by serivce, use 0 as the default.
+- `organizationDetails.zip` is no longer returned by service, use 0 as the default.

 ## NetAppFiles

 ### `az netappfiles vault list command`

-- Remove command `vault list` as this is not longer needed.
+- Remove command `vault list` as this isn't longer needed.

 ### `az netappfiles volume create/update`

-- Remove optional parameter `--vault-id` as this is not longer needed.
+- Remove optional parameter `--vault-id` as this isn't needed anymore.

 ## Network